 We use the best indexing techniques combined with advanced data science to monitor the market share of over 15,000 technology products, including Cloud Platforms & Services.
 By scanning billions of public documents, we are able to collect deep insights on every company, with over 100 data fields per company at an average.
 In the Cloud Platforms & Services category, Amazon Elastic Load Balancing has a market share of about 2.9%.
 Other major and competing products in this category include:

 Elastic Load Balancing automatically distributes incoming application traffic across multiple Amazon EC2 instances inthe cloud.
 It enables you to achieve greater levels of fault tolerance in your applications, seamlessly providing the required amount of load balancing capacity needed to distribute application traffic.

-Looking at Amazon Elastic Load Balancing customers by industry, we find that Computer Software (7%) and Retail (5%) are the largest segments.
+Looking at Amazon Elastic Load Balancing customers by industry, we find that Computer Software (5%) is the largest segment.

 43% of Amazon Elastic Load Balancing customers are in United States and 5% are in United Kingdom.

 Of all the customers that are using Amazon Elastic Load Balancing, a majority (57%) are small (<50 employees), 12% are large (>1000 employees) and 31% are medium-sized.

 Of all the customers that are using Amazon Elastic Load Balancing, a majority (71%) are small (<$50M), 14% are large (>$1000M) and 7% are medium-sized.